How to Start Your Psychology Private Practice: A Checklist

 8. Appendix[3]

-If the idea of a one-page business plan sounds good to you, Power Diary also offers some examples to help you craft your short and sweet, actionable business plan.[4]
+If a one-page business plan sounds good to you, Power Diary also offers some examples to help you craft your short and sweet, actionable business plan.[4]

 9 Best Practice Management Software Systems to Use

-When you have a business plan in place, a designated space for your practice, and some policies and procedures lined up, you have one important step to go before you can start marketing and taking on clients: you need to choose a practice management software.
+When you have a business plan, a designated space for your practice, and some policies and procedures lined up, you have one important step to go before starting marketing and taking on clients: you need to choose practice management software.

 Good practice management software will make your life in private practice much easier.